FangzhouYuan/alphafold-pegasus/README.md

 ```
 $ /data/download_all_data.sh -d <DOWNLOAD_DIRECTORY>
 ```

+:ledger: **Note:** If you are running the workflow on ACCESS, please download the data on execute site in order to avoid staging of data.
+For example, if your execute site is `PSC Bridges2`, you can `$ cd` into your project directory and download the databases there following the above steps.

 :ledger: **Note:** By default the `download_all_data.sh` script is set to download the reduced version of databases (of size 600 GB).
 If you want to download the full version of databases (of size 2.2 TB), `full_dbs` option can be entered as follows :